Cultural Connections Board 2024-2025

 Deborah Munk (she/her)

 Deborah is the Manager of the Recology San Francisco Artist in Residence (AIR) Program where she has worked with hundreds of artists and community members on projects ranging from performance to new media both at Recology and at various off-site venues and spaces.
 She has implemented AIR Programs at Recology facilities across the western region including in Portland and Astoria, OR and Seattle, WA, and continues to be involved with their growth.
-Deborah also manages the Environmental Learning Center and Educational Tour Program providing tours to over 4,000 children and adults annually who learn about the importance of resource conservation.
+Deborah also manages the Environmental Learning Center and Educational Tour Program providing tours to over 4,000 children and adults annually who learn about the importance of sustainable practices and environmental stewardship.
 Prior to joining the Recology AIR team, Deborah was the assistant editor of Art/Women/California 1950-2000: Parallels and Intersections, published by UC Press.
 She is a graduate of San Francisco State University and holds an MA in Education focusing on art and media.

 A personal glimpse: Growing up in Hawaii instilled a deep appreciation and love for the environment, which continues to influence all factors of her life.
-She has lived in San Francisco for many years with her husband and two dogs and enjoys pilates, independent films, spending time in nature, and traveling
+She has lived in San Francisco for many years with her husband and two dogs and enjoys pilates, independent films, spending time in nature, and traveling.

 Joined Cultural Connections in 2023

-Ashleigh Richelle (she/her)
+Ashleigh Richelle, Co-President (she/her)

 Ashleigh Richelle is a compassionate communications professional storytelling for connection, equity, & progress.
 As a Bay-Area born, raised, and based Latinx leader and professional, she currently works at the Oakland Museum of California (OMCA) as the Associate Director of Communications.
 Her career spans over 10 years — from PR, media relations, digital storytelling, graphic design, website and project management, to social media, campaign strategy, and cross-functional collaborative leadership.
 She’s worked at startups, non-profits, and tech companies like Daughters of Rosie, CBS Interactive and LinkedIn.